JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML TerminologyNestingAxiom

-An OML TerminologyNestingAxiom provides support for relating a white-box OML TerminologyGraph as a nested terminology providing details about a black-box OML Concept defined in a nesting OML TerminologyBox.
+An OML TerminologyNestingAxiom provides support for relating a white-box nested OML TerminologyGraph used for describing internal details about a nesting OML Concept defined in a nesting OML TerminologyBox.
+This nesting OML Concept specifies the context for the internal details defined in the nested OML TerminologyGraph.

 {APIs: **Normalized**, **Functional**}